RedPitaya/Documentation/quickStart/pvccase/pvccase.rst

       The bottom of the Red Pitaya board shows the plastic feet.

 #.
-Mount the brass standoffs as seen in the picture below:
+Fit the brass spacers as shown in the picture below:

    .. figure:: rp_pvccase_03.jpg
       :align: center
       :width: 800

 #.
-If you have the model where the 6-pin connector is present, please use the included white plastic washers.
+If you have a model with a 6-pin connector, please use the white plastic washers supplied.

       .. figure:: rp_pvccase_04.jpg
           :align: center
           :width: 800

-      The bottom part of the Red Pitaya PCB with the 6-pin connector CN11.
+      The lower part of the Red Pitaya PCB with the 6-pin connector CN11.

       .. figure:: rp_pvccase_05.jpg
           :align: center
           :width: 800

-      If the CN11 connector is present, use the included plastic washers when mounting the bottom part.
+      If the CN11 connector is present, use the plastic washers supplied when fitting the base.

       .. figure:: rp_pvccase_06.jpg
          :align: center
          :width: 800

-      Red Pitaya shows the usage of white plastic washers for 6-pin connector CN11 clearance.
+      Red Pitaya shows the use of white plastic washers for 6 pin connector CN11 clearance.

 #.
-Stick in the rubber feet.
+Insert the rubber feet.